 Dornsife Celebrates National Public Health Week

 Each year, National Public Health Week (NPHW), created by the American Public Health Association (APHA), celebrates public health’s successes and highlights new approaches to solving our most pressing challenges from organizations across the country.
-This year is the 25th anniversary of NPHW.

 Now more than ever, the importance of public health is being demonstrated throughout the country and our world.

 The Dornsife community will come together to celebrate NPHW from Monday, April 5 - Friday, April 11, 2021.

 As School events are planned they will be listed here.

 The 2021 theme is "Building Bridges to Better Health" and the daily themes are:

 - Tuesday: Advancing Racial Equity

 - Friday: Constructing COVID-19 Resilience

 - Sunday: Elevating the Essential and Health Workforce